 Hi, I’m mason.

 I’m a psychotherapist (LPCC) and Certified Clinical Trauma Specialist (CCTS-I) living in Denver, and it gives me immense satisfaction to help others find clarity, purpose, and freedom.
 I myself have been deeply touched by the transformative power of therapy, and I bring that experience into my work.
-I work with the whole range of psychological and emotional issues, but specialize in the treatment of trauma.
+I work with the whole range of psychological and emotional issues.
 I’m trained in EMDR, as well as techniques called Coherence Therapy, Somatic Experiencing, and Brainspotting: experiential tools which greatly help clients reconnect with their bodies to process and release the physiological and neurological effects of trauma, if necessary.

-Outside the therapy room, I love reading, and write about psychology on this website, as well as scripture and theology over on my Substack, theovoxblog.com.
-I try to blend professionalism and competence with authenticity—being both a skilled clinician and a normal human being.
+Outside the therapy room, I am a doctoral psychology student.
+Despite the grind of academics, I still love reading and writing about psychology (some of it on this website).
+I try to blend professionalism and competence with authenticity, being both a skilled clinician and a normal human being.
+I myself engage in good mental hygiene, and have my own therapist whom I work with regularly, so I know what it feels like being on the other side.
 Having had a stutter since childhood, I understand pain and the value of resilience, and I bring that same spirit into every session.

 My Approach